Hannes Trautloft: Spanish Civil War

 Following German recognition of Francisco Franco's government on 30 September, German efforts in Spain were reorganized and expanded, and the contingent of German forces was named Condor Legion by Hermann Göring.
 By October, the Condor Legion was augmented, receiving more equipment and men.
 This made it possible to split the fighter force in two, with Trautloft leading the detachment sent to Léon airfield.
 As the war escalated, the Soviet Union sent better planes to aid the Republicans.
 Among these were the Polikarpov I-15 and Polikarpov I-16 fighter aircraft, outclassing the German He-51s.
 By mid-November, the fighter force had increased and the Jagdgruppe 88 was created.
-In December, Versuchsjagdgruppe 88, an experimental fighter group for testing new aircraft under operational conditions was created at Tablada.
+In December, Versuchsjagdstaffel 88 (VJ/88), an experimental fighter squadron for testing new aircraft under operational conditions was created at Tablada.
 Trautloft was chosen as one of the pilots to test the then new Messerschmitt Bf 109.
 Trautloft had this aircraft personalized with the "Green Heart" of Thuringia.
 He wrote several recommendations on how to improve the design and combat operations of the Bf 109.
 On 2 March 1937, Trautloft who had claimed five aerial victories, left Spain and returned to Germany.

 In 1937, Trautloft participated in the 4th international flight meeting held at the Dübendorf military airfield, Switzerland from 23 July to 1 August.
 Trautloft, Hauptmann Werner Restemeier and Oberleutnant Fritz Schleif, flying a flight of three BF 109 B-1s and B-2 took first place in the category Alpine flight.

 On 15 March 1937, Trautloft was transferred and appointed Staffelkapitän (squadron leader) of 1.
 Staffel of Jagdgeschwader 135 (JG 135—135th Fighter Wing).
 This squadron was subordinated to I. Gruppe of JG 135 which had just been created on 15 March and was commanded by Major Max Ibel.
 Trautloft served in this capacity until 1 July 1938 when he was transferred to command the newly created 12.
 Staffel of Jagdgeschwader 132 (JG 132—132nd Fighter Wing), a squadron of IV.
 Gruppe headed by Oberstleutnant Theo Osterkamp.
 This Staffel was reassigned to 2.
 Staffel of Jagdgeschwader 331 (JG 331—331st Fighter Wing) on 3 November.
 With this unit, Trautloft participated in the German occupation of Czechoslovakia in March 1939.
 On 1 May, the squadron was again renamed, becoming 2.
 Staffel of Jagdgeschwader 77 (JG 77—77th Fighter Wing).
 In 1939, Trautloft published his Spanish War diaries named Als Jagdflieger in Spanien [As a Fighter Pilot in Spain] with a foreword by Ernst Udet.